-To increase the understanding of material properties, an ORNL team, led by Malcolm Stocks, developed the Locally Self-consistent Multiple Scattering (LSMS) electronic structure code in 1995 to solve the runaway problem of calculating the electronic structure for large numbers of atoms by assigning each individual atom to a single computer node.
+To increase the understanding of material properties, an ORNL team, led by Malcolm Stocks, developed the Locally Selfconsistent Multiple Scattering (LSMS) electronic structure code in 1995 to solve the runaway problem of calculating the electronic structure for large numbers of atoms by assigning each individual atom to a single computer node.
 After porting their code to the Cray T3E massively parallel architecture, the team's modeling of metallic magnet atoms was run on progressively more powerful Cray T3E supercomputers, starting with NERSC's 512-processor machine, and won the 1998 Gordon Bell Prize with a top performance of 657 gigaflop/s.

 However, the group later gained access to a machine on Cray's manufacturing center floor and achieved 1.02 teraflop/s (trillions of calculations per second), making the code the first application to reach a sustained performance of 1 teraflop.
 In 2000, this achievement was recognized with a ComputerWorld/ Smithsonian Institution Award.
-In addition to receiving a medal in recognition of their achievement, the group's work on the project was accepted as part of the Smithsonian's permanent collection. technologies, implement NREN to enable collaboration and networking amongst top researchers, provide training and education on HPC topics, and draw up solutions to the Grand Challenge problems.
+In addition to receiving a medal in recognition of their achievement, the group's work on the project was accepted as part of the Smithsonian's permanent collection. deployed a 128-processor Cray T3D machine, the first large-scale, parallel system from Cray Research, in 1994.
+The machine was used in a national laboratory-industry partnership to advance the development of parallel codes and upgraded to 256 processors within a year.